-In the event that your child is ill, it is extremely important that they stay home, and rest.
-Students may return to school 48 hours after their symptoms have subsided, in order to prevent the spread of contagious illness, and allow them adequate rest.
-If you are unsure about the guidelines for other indicated illnesses, the Dr Sears website is helpful in this regard: www.askdrsears.com
+If your child is ill, it is extremely important that they stay home, and rest.
+Students may return to school 48 hours after their symptoms have subsided, to prevent the spread of contagious illness and allow them adequate rest.
+If you are unsure about the guidelines for other indicated illnesses, the Dr. Sears website is helpful in this regard: www.askdrsears.com